eclipse/jifa/analysis/jfr/README.md

-# Profile Analysis
+# JFR Analysis

-Profiling is a type of runtime analysis that collects data on the fly.
-Profile analysis gives you a birds-eye view of what is happening inside a process, such as CPU usage, memory allocation, and threads' activity.
+Profiling is a type of runtime analysis.
+Java Flight Recorder (JFR) is the builtin Profiler for Java.
+It collects data on the fly and generates JFR files.
+JFR analysis gives you a birds-eye view of what is happening inside Java, such as CPU usage, memory allocation, and other activities of threads.

 ### Supported Format